imabeastdrew/resybot/docs/ops.md

 ### Behavior

-- `pull_request`:
-  - Server fetches a fresh copy of the PR via the installation token.
-  - Only when `mergeable_state == "dirty"` (conflicted) does it enqueue a runner; otherwise it skips the event.
 - `issue_comment`:
-  - Comment `/resbot resolve` on a PR to enqueue a run.
+  - Comment `/resybot` (optionally followed by extra instructions) on a PR to enqueue a run.
   - Runner will exit immediately if the PR is clean by the time it executes (no Codex, no push).

 ## Logs